COMBINE-lab/simpleaf/docs/source/workflow-utility-library.rst

 get(o, f, use_default = false, default = null)
 """"""""""""""""""""""""""""""""""""""""""""""

-**Input**: o: an object, f: a field name, use_default: boolean, default: any valid type
+**Input**: o: an object, f: the target field name, use_default: boolean, default: any valid type

-**Output**: Return the field if the object has a field with the name indicated by *f*.
+**Output**: Return the target field *f* in the given object if the object has a sub-field called *f*.
 Otherwise,
   - if *use_default* is *true*, return the value of the *default* argument (defualtly *null*).
   - if *use_default* is false, raise an error.

-This function tries to get a field in the provided object and return it.
+This function tries to (non-recursively) get a sub-field in the provided object and return it.
 If the field doesn't exist, then it either returns a default value or raises an error.

 Simpleaf Program Arguments
 ''''''''''''''''''''''''''